 aws s3 sync s3://source-AWSDOC-EXAMPLE-BUCKET/ s3://destination-AWSDOC-EXAMPLE-BUCKET/ --exclude "*" --include "0*" --include "1*" --include "2*" --include "3*" --include "4*" aws s3 sync s3://source-AWSDOC-EXAMPLE-BUCKET/ s3://destination-AWSDOC-EXAMPLE-BUCKET/ --exclude "*" --include "5*" --include "6*" --include "7*" --include "8*" --include "9*"

 Note: Even when you use exclude and include filters, the sync command still reviews all files in the source bucket.
 The review identifies the source files to copy to the destination bucket.
 If you have multiple sync operations for different key name prefixes, then each sync operation reviews all the source files.
-However, because of the exclude and include filters, only the files that you include in the filters copy to the destination bucket.
+However, because of the exclude and include filters, Amazon S3 copies only the files that you include in the filters to the destination bucket.

 For more information about how to optimize the performance of your workload, see Best practices design patterns: optimizing Amazon S3 performance.

-Activate Amazon S3 Transfer Acceleration
+Activate S3 Transfer Acceleration

 Modify the AWS CLI configuration values